unlhcc/unity-fish/README.md

   * The `(leader.Equals)` name will be the cluster name within ganglia.
 5. Now we will start using the Unity system.
   * Open Unity Hub
-  * Select "Projects" side menu and select "Add"
+  * Select "Projects" side menu and select "Add".
-  * In the dialog box navigate to the /FishNode directory and select it.
+  * In the dialog box, navigate to the /FishNode directory and select it.
-  * If your project has a warning about about "No matching editor" go to https://unity3d.com/get-unity/download/archive and find the appropriate version of Unity to download.
+  * If your project has a warning about "No matching editor" go to https://unity3d.com/get-unity/download/archive and find the appropriate version of Unity to download.
 Click on the green "Unity Hub" download link.
   * Once downloaded, launch the correct version of Unity from Unity Hub.
 6. Fish Node configuration in Unity
-  * Open the FishNode project, this will take a few minutes depending on your system.
+  * Open the FishNode project; this will take a few minutes depending on your system.
   * Select "FishNodes" from the lower work area in the Unity interface.
   * Select the "open" button from the right work pane where "FishNodes" populated.
   * Change the text to the correct color and names to match the changes you made in C# files.